-The data protection provisions are covered both in the Messer Group's Code of Conduct and a supplement to the Code for Messer Americas.
-In addition to this, Messer Americas has also created its own Data Protection Policy that can be accessed on its Compliance website.
-The contacts for data protection issues are the Senior Counsel and Regional Compliance Officer of Messer Americas and the Head of Human Resources for North America.
-Staff throughout the Americas can also contact the members of the Legal and Compliance team if they have any questions or concerns regarding data protection.
-Messer Americas also consults with external legal experts on compliance matters in South America in particular.
-The "Ethics and Code of Conduct" e-learning also contains a data protection module that must be completed for all employees of Messer Americas.
+For Messer Americas the data protection regulations are treated in a supplement to the Messer Group Code of Conduct.
+In addition to this, Messer Americas has also created its own Data Protection Policy that can be accessed on the North American intranet of Messer Americas.
+Both the Senior Counsel and Regional Compliance Officer at Messer Americas and the Head of Human Resources for North America Business Operations are the contact persons for questions and is-sues relating to data protection.
+Furthermore, across the whole of the United States members of the Messer Americas legal and compliance teams are available to answer questions and concerns relating to data protection.
+When needed, Messer Americas also utilizes external legal advice in compliance issues, especially in South America.
+The "Ethics and Code of Conduct" e-learning also contains a data protection module that must be completed by all employees of Messer Americas.